 - Dismiss the irrelevant facts

-After the body of your report, your final step is to summarise your findings into a conclusion.
+After the body of your investigation report, your final step is to summarise your findings into a conclusion.
 Here, you should restate the standard of proof, set out the findings of fact required to reach the conclusion, and state the conclusion with reference to the standard of proof.

 Sustained: The investigation revealed that the evidence satisfied the burden of proof in support of the allegation.
 For example, “Preponderance of the evidence suggests that the respondent violated Public Contract Code Section 4.
 Allegation is sustained.”